REST API Integration: Challenges, Best Practices, and What Breaks at Scale

 This makes REST APIs easy to adopt and quick to prototype against.
 Any engineer can go from documentation to a working request in minutes.

-That simplicity is why nearly every SaaS platform exposes a REST API.
+That simplicity is why nearly every SaaS platform provides a REST API.

 Where Direct REST API Integrations Get Hard